 Physical credit cards will soon be a thing of the past.
 Is the rest of the US startup industry ready?

 The next real-world cash-replacement could be powered by Facebook, Google, Apple, Square, Intuit, Paypal, or some other company hiding in the wings.
-There’s a few obvious names in there, and then there’s a few left-field ones to some people.
+There are a few obvious names in there, and then there are a few left-field ones to some people.
 This post isn’t about how those left-field plays could happen.
 I simply wanted to explain how the landscape is changing.

 There’s a convergence happening right now between social, payments, and e-commerce.
 Imagine this predictable future: